datahub-by-urmi/uber-data-engineering-etl-project/README.md

 - Mage transforms the raw dataset into dimension + fact tables (star schema) and exports the analytics-ready tables into BigQuery, which is then used for SQL analysis and Looker Studio dashboards.
 ![Architecture diagram](https://github.com/datahub-by-urmi/uber-data-engineering-etl-project/blob/main/uber_architecture_diagram.jpg)
 ### Tech Stack
-- Python: Data ingestion and transformation logic inside Mage blocks (data loader, transformer, exporter).
+- Google Cloud Storage (GCS): Used as the source storage for the raw Uber trip CSV dataset ingested by the pipeline.
-- Mage (Mage.ai): Pipeline orchestration for ETL (block-based workflow, reproducible runs, modular code).
+- Google Compute Engine (VM): Hosted the Mage environment and executed the end-to-end ETL pipeline on a virtual machine.
-- Google Cloud Storage (GCS): Source storage for the raw CSV dataset used by the pipeline.
+- Mage (Mage.ai): Used as the ETL orchestration tool to build a modular, block-based pipeline (data loader → transformer → exporter) with reproducible runs.
-- Google Compute Engine (VM): Hosted Mage instance and executed the pipeline on a VM environment.
+- Python: Implemented data ingestion, transformation, and export logic inside Mage blocks using Pandas for data processing.
-- BigQuery (SQL + Data Warehouse): Loaded fact + dimension tables for analytics; wrote SQL queries to solve business questions and validate outputs.
+- BigQuery (SQL + Data Warehouse): Stored analytics-ready fact and dimension tables; used SQL to validate data and answer business questions.
-- Looker Studio: Built dashboards directly connected to BigQuery analytics tables.
+- Looker Studio: Built dashboards and KPIs by directly connecting to BigQuery analytics tables for data exploration and reporting.

 ### Pipeline Steps
 1) Data Ingestion (GCS → Mage): Uploaded the Uber trip dataset to Google Cloud Storage.
 Used a Mage Data Loader block (uber_loader_block.py) to load data from GCS into a Pandas DataFrame and validate row counts and schema.